helidon-io/helidon/docs/modules/metrics/metrics.md

 Helidon includes several pre-written example applications illustrating aspects of metrics:

+- [Filtering reported meters by name][filtering-meters] using the metrics endpoint
 - [Controlling key performance indicator metrics][controlling-key] using configuration and `KeyPerformanceIndicatorMetricsSettings`.